 So, you should be familiar with colonoscopy (if you aren't already).
 That's the test during which a doctor places a flexible tube through the rectum into the colon to look for polyps, tumors or other problems.
 As awful as it may sound, it's usually well-tolerated: you're sedated for the procedure and often people don't even remember having it.
 We're lucky to have such a good screening test for colon cancer - colonoscopy can not only detect tumors while they're curable, but it can identify precancerous polyps which can be removed before they become cancerous.

-For people at average risk of colon cancer, colonoscopy is recommended as a screening test at age 50 and every 10 years thereafter until age 75.
+For people at average risk of colon cancer, colonoscopy is usually recommended as a screening test at age 50 (or age 45, according to the American Cancer Society).
+It should be repeated every 10 years thereafter until age 75.
 It is often recommended for younger people or more frequently for those who notice blood in their stool, have unexplained anemia or a change in bowel habits, have a strong family history of colon cancer or other risk factors for the disease.

 While the test does come with some risks (such as pain, bleeding or even perforation), serious complications are quite rare.
 Despite the compelling evidence of the benefits and low risk of the procedure, only 2/3 of eligible adults in the US have the test.